 Montessori-Style Artwork and Prints

 Stick to cheap replicas and unframed photos for decorating the walls.
-That way, if your toddler chooses to remove them from the wall (and likely damage them), nothing of great value is lost.
+That way, if your toddler chooses to remove them from the wall (and possibly damage them), nothing of great value is lost.
 But you shouldn’t leave the walls bare – stimulating visuals are important for brain development.

-When choosing artwork for your toddler’s Montessori bedroom, stick to things that are natural and/or soothing.
+When choosing artwork for your toddler’s bedroom, stick to things that are natural and/or soothing.
 Images of all kinds of animals are a great choice, as well as flowers, trees, and bodies of water.

 Etsy is full of images you can print (and reprint) from home, like the ones below!
 Just use some glossy photo paper and set your printer to “Fine” if possible for some very nice-looking DIY wall art for your toddler.
+Don’t forget to include photos of your family and any friends your child has!

 Mirrors